Little India, Singapore: Transport

+Serangoon Road is the main commercial thoroughfare in Little India.
+It intersects Rochor Canal Road and Bukit Timah Sungei Road.

 The area is served by the MRT on the North East line (at Little India and Farrer Park) and Downtown line (at Rochor and Jalan Besar).
 Bus services 23, 64, 65, 67, 131, 139, 147, and 857 pass through Little India via Serangoon Road.